AguaClara/HFFVFDC/Manual.md

 </div>

 ###Design Details
-#### Design scale flow rate ranges
+#### Design Scale Flow Rate Ranges
 The HFFV was designed to accommodate three different scales for three ranges of flow rates.
 The team determined these designs by using the minor headloss equation to find the maximum flow rate that different tee sizes could handle.
-First velocity on the left side was solved for then Q was solved for given the area of a tee.
-Headloss available was assumed to be 1m.
+First, the team solved for velocity given the available head.
+Then, the team found the flow rate Q as a result of the given area of the tee.
+The available headloss available was assumed to be 1m.

 $$\frac{V^2}{2g}=Head_{Availible}$$
 $$V=\sqrt{2gHead_{Availible}}=3.132 m/s$$
 $$Q=VA_{Tee}$$